LIBOL/SOL/README.md

             $ make install

-    + For users with Eclipse
+    + For users with Xcode

-            $ cmake -G"Eclipse CDT4 - Unix Makefiles" ..
+            $ cmake -G"Xcode" ..

     + For windows users